A finiteness result for $p$-adic families of Bianchi modular forms: Explicit computations

 We start by considering the example of tame level $N=(3-2\theta)$ which appears in \cite[Theorem 1.1]{MR2461903} and compute with spaces up to level $\Gamma_0(N)\cap\Gamma_1(9)\subset\SL_2(\calO_F)$.
 We record here the dimensions of the new subspaces obtained after subtracting the dimensions of spaces of Eisenstein series and oldforms as in Proposition \ref{prop:eisold}.
 We omit levels which do not have any newforms and mark in boldface the dimensions of spaces which could give rise to ordinary forms on the Hida family, according to Lemma \ref{lemma:ordinary}.

 We are interested in the family passing through the newform $\Pi$ at level $\Gamma_0(N\pi)$ which via modularity should correspond to the elliptic curve over $F$:

 In this particular case presumably modularity can be checked via the Faltings-Serre method.
 The dimensions in boldface in Table \ref{table:tabone} could a priori still contain cuspidal Bianchi modular forms which arise via specialization from the Hida family.
-We eliminate this possibility via a computation of Hecke eigenvalues, showing the then expected congruences betweeen Hecke eigenvalues do not hold. \\ We list a representative of each Galois orbit of Hecke eigensystems and we limit ourselves to primes not dividing the level.
-Moreover, since $\Pi$ is actually modular by a congruence subgroup of $\PGL_2(\calO_F)$, i.e. is furthermore fixed by the action of $J:= $, it suffices to consider cuspforms fixed under the involution induced by $J$ on the relevant spaces and we only list those eigenvalues.
+We want to eliminate this possibility via a computation of Hecke eigenvalues, showing that the congruences betweeen Hecke eigenvalues expected if this were the case do not hold. \\ We list a representative of each Galois orbit of Hecke eigenvalue and we limit ourselves to primes not dividing the level.
+Moreover, since $\Pi$ is actually modular by a congruence subgroup of $\PGL_2(\calO_F)$, i.e. is furthermore fixed by the action of $J:= { }$, it suffices to consider cuspforms fixed under the involution induced by $J$ on the relevant spaces and we only list those eigenvalues.